Impaction for Undergraduate Admission

 - Fall 2016 Transfer impaction results can be found on our impaction results for Fall 2016 page.

-- Transfer impaction results for previous application terms are listed on our impaction results for previous terms page.
+- Transfer impaction results for previous fall application terms are listed on our impaction results for previous terms page.

 Supplemental Application Requirement - Transfer applicants only